 Our Mission: Empowering People Through Employment

-Workforce Resource Inc. are proud to offer a full array of services throughout Northern (Region 7) and West Central (Region 8) Wisconsin.
+Workforce Resource Inc. is proud to offer a full array of services throughout Northern (Region 7) and West Central (Region 8) Wisconsin.

 What is FSET?

 The Food Share Employment and Training (FSET) program is funded through State of Wisconsin Department of Agriculture through Supplemental Nutrition Assistance Program (SNAP) Funds.

 The purpose of FSET is to provide Food Share members free assistance and support needed to obtain competitive employment or enhance opportunities for career advancement.
 Services are designed to use the strengths, needs and preferences of the job seeker that will result in successful employment and increased earning potential.

 The Workforce Resource FSET program offers individual services to help you identify our strengths, needs and job preferences, as well as services to support you in your job search.

 Here is a map of the regions we serve.